mzazon/awesome-cloud-projects/aws/circuit-breaker-patterns-stepfunctions/circuit-breaker-patterns-stepfunctions.md

    echo "✅ IAM policies attached to roles"
    ```

-   The IAM permissions are now configured to enable secure interaction between all components of the circuit breaker system.
-This security configuration ensures that each component can only perform its designated functions, protecting against potential security vulnerabilities.
+   The IAM permissions are now configured using least privilege principles, ensuring each component can only perform its designated functions.
+This security configuration protects against potential vulnerabilities while enabling secure interaction between all components.
 For more information on IAM best practices, see the [IAM Security Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).

 6. **Create Circuit Breaker State Machine**: